A Note From the Pancreas Pals Gals

 Welcome to Pancreas Pals!
 This is truly an effort to connect young adults in the Type 1 diabetes (T1D) community.
 That includes those with T1D, friends, family members and concerned strangers (maybe idk) who want to learn more about the disease.
 Also, this is meant to be a fun thang.
 We’re surviving and (sometimes) thriving, and want to share our lols and trials and tribulations with those who want to listen.

-Now I’m living my (occassional) best life in NYC as a Digital Editor for a bridal magazine.
-I spend my free time reaching out to fellow pals through JDRF and raising some funds alongside the JDRF YLC to help cure our pancreatically-chalenged selves.
+Now I’m living my (occasional) best life in NYC as a Senior Editor for a magazine.
+I spend my free time reaching out to fellow pals, raising some funds alongside the JDRF YLC to help cure our pancreatically-chalenged selves.
 When I’m not running that ‘betes hustle, I can be found reading murder mysteries and trashy rom coms in one of NYC’s green spaces.

 Drop me a line/slide into our DM’s if you have any suggestions, comments or questions regarding the ‘betes.
 Hope you enjoy our labor of love, from one Pancreas Pal to another and be sure to follow us on Instagram for a look at our ~journey~.